Saturnin

-Saint Saturnin of Toulouse (Saturninus, Sarnin, Saturnin, Sernin, Serni, Sadurní, Sadurninho and Saturnino, Sadurninho, Satordi, Saturdi, Zernin, and Saturnino, Serenín, Cernín) was one of the "Apostles to the Gauls" sent out (probably under the direction of Pope Fabian, 236–250) during the consulate of Decius and Gratus (250–251) to Christianise Gaul after the persecutions under Emperor Decius had all but dissolved the small Christian communities.
-St Fabian sent out seven bishops from Rome to Gaul to preach the Gospel: Saint Gatien to Tours, Saint Trophimus to Arles, Saint Paul to Narbonne, Saint Saturnin to Toulouse, Saint Denis to Paris, Austromoine to Clermont, and Saint Martial to Limoges.
+Saturnin of Toulouse (Saturninus, Sarnin, Saturnin, Sernin, Serni, Sadurní, Sadurninho and Saturnino, Sadurninho, Satordi, Saturdi, Zernin, and Saturnino, Serenín, Cernín) was one of the "Apostles to the Gauls" sent out (probably under the direction of Pope Fabian, 236–250) during the consulate of Decius and Gratus (250–251) to Christianise Gaul after the persecutions under Emperor Decius had all but dissolved the small Christian communities.
+Fabian sent out seven bishops from Rome to Gaul to preach the Gospel: Gatien to Tours, Trophimus to Arles, Paul to Narbonne, Saturnin to Toulouse, Denis to Paris, Austromoine to Clermont, and Martial to Limoges.
 His feast day is 29 November.

 Background

-St Saturnin is styled the first Bishop of Tolosa (Toulouse).
+Saturnin is styled the first Bishop of Tolosa (Toulouse).
 The lost Acts of Saturninus were employed as historical sources by the chronicler Gregory of Tours.
 The martyrology gave a genealogy for Saturnin: the son of Aegeus, King of Achaea, by his wife Cassandra, who, herself, was the daughter of Ptolemy, King of the Ninevites.
 The Acts placed Saturninus in the 1st century, made him one of the 72 disciples of Christ, placed him at the Last Supper.
-Legends associated with Saturninus state that after Saint Peter consecrated him a bishop, “he was given for his companion Papulus, later to become Saint Papulus the Martyr.”
-Legend states that besides Papulus, Saturninus also had Saint Honestus as a disciple.
+Legends associated with Saturninus state that after Peter consecrated him a bishop, "he was given for his companion Papulus, later to become Saint Papulus the Martyr."
+Legend states that besides Papulus, Saturninus also had Honestus as a disciple.

 The detail from the Acts that is selected for remembering today describes his martyrdom: to reach the Christian church Saturninus had to pass before the capitol (not to be confused with the present Capitole de Toulouse whose site was founded in the 12th century, the Roman Capitol of the city was towards the present Place Esquirol), where there was an altar, and according to the Acts, the pagan priests ascribed the silence of their oracles to the frequent presence of Saturninus.
 One day they seized him and on his unshakeable refusal to sacrifice to the images they condemned him to be tied by the feet to a bull which dragged him about the town until the rope broke.
-(Tellingly, the identical fate was ascribed to his pupil Saint Fermin whose site of martyrdom is at Pamplona.)
+(Tellingly, the identical fate was ascribed to his pupil Fermin whose site of martyrdom is at Pamplona.)